Xata/vehiclemanager/README.md

 ### Goals

 📦 The goal of this project was to create a working web app with Python.
-I wanted to demonstrate my programming abilities.
+I want to demonstrate my programming abilities and how they evolve gradually.

 👨‍🎓 As my skills progress, I want to update this app to reflect those changes.